haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 <br />
 The part of the operating system dealing with files is the **file system**.

+## Prerequisites

+- a unix forensic vm with
+  - TSK
+  - nice to have but not mandatory
+    - UAC outputs
+- a windows forensic vm with
+  - nice to have but not mandatory
+    - KAPE outputs
+    - Timeline Explorer

 ## Files

 A file is an abstraction, that gives a way to store data on the disk and read it, shielding the user from the details data storage. <br />